microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

         12,
         new string[]{ "view", "edit" });

-    // Register another set of filetypes, with a different
+    // Register another set of filetypes, falling back to the
-    // icon, and no specified verbs.
+    // default icon, and no specified verbs.
     ActivationRegistrationManager::RegisterForFileTypeActivation(
-        new string[]{ ".mov", ".wmv", ".mp3" },
+        new string[]{ ".mov", ".wmv", ".mp3" });

+    // Register another set, and specifying the EXE path.
+    ActivationRegistrationManager::RegisterForFileTypeActivation(
+        new string[]{ ".ipa" },
-        "MyResources.dll",
+        "MyResources.dll", 34,
-        18);
+        "C:\\Program Files\\Contoso\\MyApp.exe");

     // Register some URI schemes for protocol activation.
     ActivationRegistrationManager::RegisterForProtocolActivation("foo");